stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

         "application": {
             "href": "https://api.stormpath.com/v1/applications/Uh8FzIouQ9C8EpcExAmPLe"
         },
-        "listIndex": 0,
+        "resource-list-index": 0,
         "isDefaultAccountStore": true,
         "isDefaultGroupStore": true
     }

-<a class="anchor" name="accountStoreMapping-updatePriority"></a>
+<a class="anchor" name="account-store-mapping-update-priority"></a>
 #### Set the Login Priority of an Assigned Account Store

-As we've [shown previously](#loginAttemptFlow), an account trying to login to an application will be matched to the application's account stores based on the list order they are assigned to the application.
+As we've [shown previously](#workflow-login-attempt), an account trying to login to an application will be matched to the application's account stores based on the list order they are assigned to the application.
 The account store at list index 0 has the highest priority, the account store at list index 1 has the next highest priority, and so on.
 When an account is discovered in an account store, the login attempt occurs and returns immediately.
 All remaining account stores are not checked.

 If you wish to change an account store's login priority for an application, you simply:

-1. Find the `accountStoreMapping` resource in the application's `accountStoreMappings` [collection](#rest-collections) that reflects the `accountStore` that you wish to re-prioritize.
+1. Find the `accountStoreMapping` resource in the application's `accountStoreMappings` [collection](#collections) that reflects the `accountStore` that you wish to re-prioritize.
-2. Issue a `POST` update request to that `AccountStoreMapping`'s `href` with a new `listIndex` value.
+2. Issue a `POST` update request to that `AccountStoreMapping`'s `href` with a new `resource-list-index` value.

 **Example Request**